Littledaimon/bitcraft-map-pathfinder/README.md

 TODO: choose specifict vehicles to use

 TODO: write path stats to file to accompany the image (or draw them on the image?)

+TODO: test if there is better results by getting terrain data from the game instead of just an image of the map